genevate/style_guides/business/behavior.md

 0. Take a year off every seven years to reflect, explore, and live life.
 0. Give yourself a performance review every month and figure out what worked and failed?
 Be brutally honest.
 Is progress being made?
 What needs to change?
-0. [Go oblique](https://twitter.com/Oblique_Chirps) when stuck.
-Read one of these each time you are stuck to give your mind something to focus on while the subconscious chips away at the real problem.
 0. Maintain deliberate practice:
     0. Measure and improve performance.
     0. Repeat.
 Repeat.
 Repeat.
     0. Ask for constant feedback.
     0. Focus ruthlessly on weaknesses and turn them into strengths.
     0. Prepare for mental exhaustion.
 0. Keep asking yourself the following:
     0. What gets you up in the morning?
     0. What keeps you up at night?
     0. What are you going to do about each?

 ## Recommended Books